iterati/iterati.github.io/_posts/2015-10-27-hex-and-primer.md

 ---
 layout: post
 title: "Meet Hex and Primer!"
-date:   2015-10-27
+date: 2015-10-27T00:00:00.000Z
-categories: hex primer osm firmware
+categories: osm
+published: true
 ---

 # Meet Hex and Primer!
 [Hex](http://github.com/iterati/hex) and [Primer](http://github.com/iterati/primer) are glover-focused firmwares for the Open Source Microlight (OSM).
 The goal of these firmwares is to maximize customization with an easy to use interface allowing glovers to truly leverage their creativity.
 The two share their palettes, strobe animations, the ability to select between and customize 4 bundles (mode playlists), conjuration mode, and the color and prime configuration control methods.
 They differ in their core concept that they try to perfect.
-Hex is an attempt to perfect the classic programmable microlight design.
-Primer uses the accelerometer to trigger a shift between two different strobe patterns and palettes based on speed or orientation and is also fully customizable on chip.

 ## Hex
+Hex is the most customizable classic microlight firmware on the market today.
+Featuring:

 * 16 Strobe Animations
 * 16 Mode Slots
 * 16 Color Slots per Mode